Diablo IV: Paladin Zealot Zeal Build – Infernal Chaos Guide

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

 Zeal is the classic Paladin fantasy: stay in melee, attack fast, and turn repeated hits into momentum.
-In Diablo IV: Season of Infernal Chaos, the strongest version of that idea is the Diablo 4 Paladin Zealot Zeal Build (Zealous Shredder), built around Zeal, Zealous Oath, Fervor stacking, and the Red Sermon helm.
-If you want the short answer, this build works best when you stop treating Zeal like a simple spam skill and instead build around three linked mechanics: repeated hit generation, life-cost scaling from Death or Glory, and constant sustain through Life on Hit, Fortify, and evade uptime.
+In Diablo IV: Season of Infernal Chaos, the strongest version of that idea is the Paladin Zealot Zeal build (Zealous Shredder), built around Zeal, the Zealot Oath, Fervor stacking, and the unique two-handed weapon Red Sermon.
+The reason most first attempts feel weak is simple: people play Zeal like a spam skill.
+It only comes alive when three linked mechanics work together — repeated hit generation, the life-cost trade from Death or Glory, and constant sustain through Life on Hit, Fortify, and evade uptime.

 Advertisement